 We’re glad you asked!
 There are some requirements that you should know about.

-- You can apply once per academic year.
+- You can apply once per semester.

 - You must have a valid student ID.